-THERANEXUS PRESENTS AN UPDATE OF ITS CASH POSITION AND FINANCING HORIZON
+Theranexus Presents an Update of its Cash Position and Financing Horizon

-Lyon, France - 17 December 2024, 6.15 pm CET - Theranexus, a biopharmaceutical company innovating in the treatment of rare neurological diseases (the "Company"), today presents an update of its cash position as of 12 December 2024 and its cash flow horizon until the end of the first quarter of 2026.
+LYON, FRANCE / ACCESSWIRE / December 17, 2024 / Theranexus, a biopharmaceutical company innovating in the treatment of rare neurological diseases (the "Company"), today presents an update of its cash position as of 12 December 2024 and its cash flow horizon until the end of the first quarter of 2026.

 Total available funds on 12 December 2024 stood at €1.5 M compared with €1.9 M on 30 September 2024.
 The Company is expecting its position to improve by a total of €4.8 M in the short term with the collection of the following sums due in the coming weeks: